 Ben Afzali studied medicine at the United Medical and Dental Schools of Guy’s and St Thomas’ hospitals, in the United Kingdom, from 1994-2000, qualifying as Valedictorian of his year.
 Following his primary medical degree, he undertook residency training in internal medicine on the Oxford medical rotation from 2001-2003, during which time he successfully completed the examination requirements for membership of the royal college of physicians.
 He then commenced fellowship training in renal medicine on the South Thames London rotation, most of which was spent at Guy’s hospital, and was subsequently appointed as an honorary consultant nephrologist at Guy’s.
 Ben’s research career began during his primary medical studies, which intercalated a Bachelor of Science in Immunology, awarded with first class honors, focused on the role played by adhesion molecules in autoimmunity.
 He studied for a PhD in immunoregulation with a focus on regulatory T cell (Treg) biology under the supervision of Professors Sir Robert Lechler and Giovanna Lombardi at King’s College London.
 He was awarded the degree of Philosophical Doctorate in 2009 from the University of London and went on to be appointed as a clinical lecturer.
 He was the recipient of a Wellcome Trust intermediate Clinical Fellowship to investigate the transcriptional mechanisms by which regulatory T cells produce soluble factors and their impact for cell therapy.
 As part of this fellowship he was a guest researcher in the laboratory of Dr John O’Shea at the National Institute of Arthritis and Musculoskeletal and Skin Diseases from 2014 where he examined key transcription factors involved in Treg biology, notably BACH2 and STAT5.
 He is currently an Earl Stadtman investigator in NIDDK and studies renal immunoregulation, notably how environmental signals in tissues are integrated via networks of transcription factors to direct the basic mechanisms of autoimmunity, subsequent tissue injury and wound healing.

-Daniel graduated from the University of North Florida with a B.S. in Biology in 2010 with a focus in Evolutionary Genetics before beginning graduate work at Florida Atlantic University with Marc Kantorow.
-During his graduate work, Daniel used modern molecular biology and bioinformatics tools to elucidate those processes that drive developmental and protective mechanisms of eye tissue.
+Daniel graduated from the University of North Florida with a B.S. in Biology in 2010 before beginning graduate work at Florida Atlantic University with Marc Kantorow.
+During his PhD, Daniel used modern molecular, cell biology, and bioinformatics tools to determine processes that drive developmental and protective mechanisms of eye tissue.
 This work culminated with the discovery that specialized eye tissue retains immunological features in the absence of classical immune cells to protect against environmental damage.
-Leveraging this work, Daniel began his time at NIH in the Nuclear Lymphocyte Laboratory in NIAMS where he gained training in multi-dimensional transcriptomics, epi-regulation and CRISPR/Cas9 before beginning in the Immunoregulation Laboratory at NIDDK.
-Daniel integrates state of the art sequencing and genome editing tools to dissect fundamental molecular mechanisms driving cell-state and cellular identity.
-By analysis of cell-specific epi-regulomes and downstream expressed molecules, Daniel’s work seeks to identify the underlying biological requirements altered in various modes of autoimmunity and complex disease.
-Under this umbrella, Daniel’s research aims to find those fundamental triggers so that they can be modulated and harnessed for the development of new therapeutics.
+Leveraging this work, Daniel started at NIH in the Laboratory of Nuclear Lymphocyte Biology in NIAMS where he trained in multi-dimensional transcriptomics, epi-regulation and CRISPR/Cas9 before beginning in the Immunoregulation Laboratory at NIDDK.
+Here, Daniel integrates state of the art sequencing, genome editing, and imaging to dissect fundamental processes driving various facets of immunity.
+His primary focus is in clarifying those mechanisms underlying inflammatory activation and shutdown.
+In 2021, Daniel was awarded a Office of Dietary Supplements Research Scholarship.

 Tilo Freiwald obtained an MD and doctorate from the University Hospital Hamburg Eppendorf.
-He is an internal medicine specialist at the University Hospital of Frankfurt with a clinical focus on kidney transplantation.
-He is a co-founder and developer of a leading medical e-learning platform.
+He is an internal medicine specialist and a nephrology fellow at the University Hospital of Frankfurt with a clinical focus on kidney transplantation.
+He is a co-founder and former chief technology officer of the leading medical knowledge platform AMBOSS, this computational background enables him now to assess complex big data research questions.
+His research career began during his primary medical studies, which intercalated a Doctorate of Medicine in Immunology, focused on the dynamics of T cell activation.
 Tilo’s main interest is the role played by complement-triggered signals in kidney diseases and computational modelling of disease progression and resolution.
+Recently, he received the German Research Foundation's (DFG) Research Fellowship and published on different aspects of the role of intracellular complement in disease.

 Dhaneshwar graduated from the Dr. HariSingh Gour University, M.P., India, with a Master of Science in Applied Microbiology & Biotechnology in May 2012 and obtained a PhD from the Indian Institute of Science Education and Research (IISER) Mohali, India, in May 2019.
 During his PhD program he studied CD8+ T cell responses during herpes virus infections in mice and zebrafish.
 His main interest is to investigate the role of the non-coding transcriptome in regulating the fate and functions of T cells and environmental cues that shape those transcriptomes.
 His research is split between his main laboratory at Purdue University and the Immunoregulation Section at KDB.